 Even some of the heels, since after Laurinaitis reached power, a lot of them were no longer given the backup he promised as they helped him up the ladder.
 The Miz in particular was told he was only good as a personal suck up and that he was on his own when he asked for something to be done about R-Truth.

 He's a blatant wannabe of Vince McMahon and is being pushed as a top heel on both RAW and Smackdown.
 He comes up short however since Vince is the head of the company and the Big Bad and Evil Overlord of WWE, Laurinaitis is just a manager whose no different than other heel GMs who were "Mr. McMahonwannabes" in the past (he isn't even the only one to have run two shows at the same time).
 And just like past GMs his job is constantly threatened when he goes to far, with him barely managing to keep it on more than on occasion.
-Given the track record of past heel GMs, he'll probably be fired and replaced by another eventually.
+Just like previous heel GMs such as Eric Bischoff, he ends up getting fired.